Klingebeil/homepage/_posts/2025-11-13-data-center-urbex.md

 <p><span class="mono-space small">TRANSCRIPT:</span> And... <span class="mono-space small">[pause]</span> ...yeah.
 Here's where the money went.</p>

-<p class="mono-space small">Camera reveals rows upon rows of server racks stretching into darkness, some lonely LEDs blinking randomly like dying stars.</p>
+<p class="mono-space small">Camera reveals rows upon rows of server racks stretching into darkness, some lonely LEDs blinking randomly like dying stars.
+The black towers recede into shadow, a mechanical cathedral built for silicon prophets who never came.</p>

 <p><span class="mono-space small">TRANSCRIPT:</span> This place used to run 24/7.
 Hundreds of petaflops of computing power.
 They said it was training the models that would "change everything." <span class="mono-space small">[bitter laugh]</span> Yeah, well.
 Now, you're content.</p>